 There are three types of events that ALP offers:

-- Talks and conferences at schools on request, from an after-dinner address to a full day conference.
+- Talks and conferences at schools on request, from an after-dinner address to a full day conference (online or in person).

 Resources for current AQA Philosophy specification: ALP handouts and PowerPoints relating to the AQA Philosophy syllabus are hosted by Routledge.
 There are several hundred downloadable files covering the entire syllabus.